Ali-Papi/compositionalIGFoamParent/README.md

 # CompositionalIGFoam

 This is a solver developed on top of the `porousMultiphaseFoam` project for compositional flow modeling in porous media.
 This has been developed based on OpenFOAM-10.
-It includes a new solver compositionalIGFoam for H2O / CO2 interactions.

 ## Origin

 This code is based on [porousMultiphaseFoam](https://github.com/phorgue/porousMultiphaseFoam), originally developed by Horgue et al. (2015).